 Practice unit has written guidelines in place to run the practice remotely.

-Practice unit has written telehealth policy.
+Practice unit has written virtual care visit policy.

 Practice unit has defined staff roles and responsibilities while conducting patient visits remotely.

 Practice has created a “return to work” checklist in the event that the practice has been closed for any amount of time.